Langlands correspondence for isocrystals and the existence of crystalline companions for curves: Introduction

 \subsection{Acknowledgment}

-This project started from a comment of T. Saito suggesting the possibility of resolution of the {\em petits camarades} conjecture when the author explained his work with Marmora to Saito.
+This project started from a comment of T. Saito suggesting the possibility of proving the {\em petits camarades} conjecture when the author explained his work with Marmora to Saito.
 This work would have never appeared without his advice, and the author is greatly indebted to him.

 The author would like to thank D. Caro, O. Gabber, L. Lafforgue, A. Shiho, N. Tsuzuki, S. Yasuda for various discussions.
 He also thanks Y. Mieda for spending a lot of time for the author, checking the proofs in the seminar, and Y. Toda for valuable discussions in which the idea of using Ind categories came up.
-Finally, he would like to thank A. Abbes and S. Saito for continuous supports and encouragements.
-This paper was supported by Grant-in-Aid for Research Activity Start-up 23840006 and Grant-in-Aid for Young Scientists (B) 25800004.
+He is also grateful to D. Patel for numerous linguistic advises improving the paper, and A. Abbes and S. Saito for continuous supports and encouragements.
+Last but not least, he thanks three referees of Journal of AMS for reading the manuscript very carefully, and giving him a lot of invaluable comments.